ORelio/Sound-Manager/UserManual/Readme-En.txt

 1. Frequency and Duration

    Choose a duration that is appropriate for the frequency with which a sound event occurs.
-   This will help you avoid fatigue caused by playing too often a sound that is too long :
+   This will help you avoid fatigue caused by playing too often a sound that is too long:

     Frequency  | Sound Examples                        | Recommended Maximum Duration
     -----------+---------------------------------------+------------------------------